World leaders fine-tune punitive measures against Russia

 While there's an acute awareness that a military intervention is unlikely, for now, the strength, unity and speed of the financial sanctions — with the striking exception of China, a strong Russian supporter — signal a growing global determination to make Moscow reconsider its attack.

+French Finance minister Bruno Le Maire said Friday that France and its European allies are determined to inflict great damage on Russian economy and punish Russia for the “foolish decisions of Vladimir Putin” with “massive and immediate sanctions."

+“We want to isolate Russia financially,” Le Maire said.
+“We want to cut all ties between Russia and the global financial system.
+We will dry up the financing of the Russian economy.”

-France and its European allies have decided to “inflict very severe blows on Moscow,” further sanctioning individuals, as well as penalties targeting finance, energy and other sectors, French President Emmanuel Macron said Friday.
+France and its allies have decided to further sanction individuals, as well as impose penalties targeting finance, energy and other sectors, French President Emmanuel Macron said Friday.
 The legal texts for the sanctions will be finalized and submitted for approval to EU foreign ministers later Friday.

 Macron also said that the EU has decided on economic aid for Ukraine in the “unprecedented” amount of 1.5 billion euros ($1.68 billion).